-Teaches ethical principles, laws, and organizations, which regulate the dental technician and the commercial dental laboratory.
+Teaches ethical principles, laws, and organizations which regulate the dental technician and the commercial dental laboratory.
 Introduces the business fundamentals of operating the dental laboratory.
 Includes management, marketing, accounting fundamentals, human resources, production, finance, and dental laboratory design.
-Develops job survival skills.
-Prerequisite: An interview with the program head to establish interest, motivation, and aptitudes for dental laboratory technology.
-Co-requisite: Passing score on computer competency placement test or satisfactory completion of ITE 115 or CSC 155.
-Lecture 2 hours per week.
+Develops job survival skills.Prerequisites: General admission to the college.
+An interview with the program head is required in order to determine interest, motivation, and aptitudes for dental laboratory activities.Lecture 2 hours per week.